witch-team/circeemodel/README.md

 > ⚠️ Expect long runtimes and high memory use if you do not use an HPC.
 >
 > Version note.
 This repository holds the current version of CIRCEE.
-The 2025 Resources, Conservation and Recycling and 2026 Global Environmental Change papers were run on earlier versions: the CIRCEE calibration has since been refined as newer material- and waste-flow data became available, and the LIFE calibration was updated.
+The 2025 Resources, Conservation and Recycling and 2026 Global Environmental Change papers were run on earlier versions: the CIRCEE calibration has since been refined as newer material- and waste-flow data became available, and the LIFE calibration was updated by Hazel Pettifor and Hazel Maureen.
 Those papers cannot be reproduced exactly from this code — the qualitative dynamics are unchanged, but levels can differ slightly.
 Earlier versions for the reproduction of the two papers will be made available soon.

 ---